 You may place your knitting needles and needlepoint tools in carry-on or checked baggage.

 There are two things to think about here, the needles and the scissors.
-Even though an initial thought is no on both counts, you can take both on, so long as you prepare for it.
+You can take both on a flight, so long as you prepare for it.

-The best approach here is to buy something like John James Pebble, as it’s clear, so the agents can see, they’re enclosed, and they stay they’re embroidery needles (this is rarely asked, but helps to show it).
+The best approach here is to buy something like John James Pebble, as it’s clear, so the TSA agents can see, they’re enclosed, and they stay they’re embroidery needles (this is rarely asked, but helps to show it).
 Limit the amount you bring though, you’re not taking an arsenal and they might look at you weirdly if you have 100 needles with you.

 I will add a caveat there, that sometimes needles can be confiscated if there is a heightened risk.
 If this is the case, all airports carry sewing kits, which can be picked up for $2-3, and contain a needle (oh, the irony).
 In some cases, these are even embroidery needles.
 Just be careful with the point.

-This is slightly more complicated.
-You aren’t allowed to bring sharps, which include almost all scissors.
-If you can find a pair that are less than 1 inch from the pivot point, and are rounded off on a 1/1 curve, then you can take them, however not only was I not even able to find a pair like this in my research, but they don’t strike me as very useful tools for cross stitch.
+What you’re ideally looking for is a pair of scissors that are less than 1 inch from the pivot point, and are rounded off on a 1/1 curve and aren’t larger than 4 inches total.
+However, I was not able to find a pair like this in my research, but they don’t strike me as very useful tools for cross stitch.

 Now you have everything prepared, place both needles and scissors (if you have them) in a clear bag, and treat them like liquids.

 On a final note, I would suggest in all cases you should phone the airline before taking them aboard, and NEVER hide them.
 Also, as a tip, use shorter lengths of thread than usual, you don’t have as much space on a plane.